A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 As dozens upon dozens of shouts and jeers soar her way, she looks back to Offworld Minion, over Chaos, both of whom look perfectly ready to go a round.

-Order feels like she could win, but now, she remembers.
+Order feels like she could win, but immediately it smells fishy.

 “It’s…” she lowers her sword just an inch over her shoulder, the sun ray’s intensity burning her.
 “It’s something I forget often… you continue to live in your own little world out here.”